NEXT STEPS FOR BIRDS

 - Changes in Funding and Focus

-Each day will begin with a plenary and continue with shorter presentations and a workshop aimed at developing concrete, actionable “next steps” for researchers, agencies, and the public.
-Outcomes will be synthesized across themes and shared on this website after the conference.
+We welcome presentations on all topics relevant to Alaska birds, but are particularly interested in these three topics.
+Each day will begin with a plenary and continue with shorter presentations and a workshop aimed at developing concrete, actionable “next steps” for researchers, agencies, and the public on these topics.
+Outcomes will be summarized and shared on this website after the conference.

 By bringing together a diverse community of knowledgeable, dedicated people, we aim to focus collectively on the near and distant future—on what is changing, what matters most, and what we can do right now.
 Our goal is to move beyond acknowledging problems and to center our conversations on concrete actions and achievable steps.